 (Loss) income before income taxes

 Average shares outstanding (Diluted)

-The following table presents key operating results and statistics:
+The following table includes key Trucking operating statistics for the three-month and twelve-month periods indicated:

 Three Months Ended